ACCEPTING CASES NATIONWIDE

 What Cancers and Health Conditions Are Linked to 1,4-dioxane?

-Long-term exposure to 1,4-dioxane is associated with a number of cancers, diseases, and other health conditions, including:
+Many animal and human studies have found a possible association between long-term exposure to 1,4-dioxane and an increased risk of number of cancers, diseases, and other health conditions, including:

-Scientists are still working to understand how 1,4-dioxane increases someone’s cancer risk.
-However, multiple animal studies and observational studies involving humans have shown an association between 1,4-dioxane exposure and cancer.
+Scientists are still working to understand how 1,4-dioxane might increase someone’s cancer risk.
+However, multiple animal studies and observational studies involving humans have shown a possible association between 1,4-dioxane exposure and cancer.

 Approximate locations of the health conditions associated with 1,4-Dioxane on the human body.